jadecobra/python_tdd_exercises/source/truth_table/projects/microwave.rst

 :red:`closed`       :red:`NOT pushed`  :red:`OFF`
 ==================  =================  =================

-I want the microwave to only heat up food when the timer is set, the inputs for the microwave will then be
+I want the microwave to only heat up food when the timer is set, The inputs for the microwave will then be

 * is the door open?
 * is the timer set?